mariano80/MaquetaAMBA/README.md

-# Arduino sketch for using n Servos as Model Railroad turnouts
+# Arduino sketch for using n servos as Model Railroad turnouts

 ## Table of contents
 * [General info](#general-info)